 Here are the steps to form a foreign LLC:

 - Register your LLC in your home state if you have not done so already.
-You can follow our step-by-step guide to forming an LLC.

 - Choose a registered agent in the state where you will be doing business.
 Each LLC that you register needs a registered agent in that state if the state requires one.
 A registered agent is a person or business authorized to accept legal, tax, and financial documents on behalf of your business.
 You can check your state’s website to see if you are required to have a registered agent for your LLC.
 You may want to choose a national service so that as you expand you have the flexibility to form foreign LLCs in other states without having to locate new registered agents in each state.